AUTISM-RESOURCES-STORE.COM

 health and parenting journalist

-S. Jhoanna Robledo and Ham-Kucharski,
+S. Jhoanna Robledo and

-a passionate advocate for
+Ham-Kucharski, a passionate

-educational opportunity for
+opportunity for autistic

-autistic children, use their
+children, use their hard-earned

-hard-earned knowledge and
+knowledge and experience to

-experience to objectively and
+objectively and compassionately

-compassionately answer the most
+answer the most urgent questions

-urgent questions of parents and
+of parents and educators of

-educators of autistic children.
+autistic children.

 Pages: 208